villish/vill.nixCats/README.md

   { import = "lazyvim.plugins.extras.lang.tailwind" },
   ```

-- Or make sure to set the location of the json file to your `nixCats.settings.unwrappedCfgPath` so that it can find and edit it (pointing it to the store would prevent lazy from editing it while using its UI extras interface).
+- Or make sure to set the location of the Json file to your `nixCats.settings.unwrappedCfgPath` so that it can find and edit it (pointing it to the store would prevent lazy from editing it while using its UI extras interface).

 ### 3. LazyVim as a "Second-Class Citizen" in Nix